Ryanair lifts profit forecast as quality drive pays off

 Yet it is still in rapid expansion mode, and plans to raise winter season seat capacity by 8 percent.
 Ryanair will take on the first of 180 new Boeing aircraft in September.

-That could spell further bad news for big European airlines such as Lufthansa (LHAG.DE) and Air France-KLM (AIRF.PA), which have both warned of lower profits.
+That could spell further bad news for big European airlines such as Lufthansa and Air France-KLM, which have both warned of lower profits.

 "A lot of the problems that are hitting the sector are not hitting Ryanair because, if anything, Ryanair is the protagonist - they're the ones that are making problems for other players," said Gerard Moore, a Dublin-based analyst at Investec, who rates Ryanair shares a "buy".

-Ryanair shares, which rose in advance of the results after O'Leary told Reuters he did not plan to cut profit forecasts, were up 4 percent at 7.116 euros by 1150 GMT.
+Ryanair shares, which rose in advance of the results after O'Leary told Reuters he did not plan to cut profit forecasts, were up 4 percent at 7.116 euros by 0750 ET.

 FORWARD BOOKINGS STRONG